 Home hunting is confusing enough, with the various lingo and contract clauses that you have to deal with.
 The plethora of property out there can be enough to give you a headache.
 But if you’ve at least narrowed it down to living in a building with various units inside, you could face a new head-scratcher. […]

 There has been some jaw-dropping real estate sales in Boston, marking an end to a booming quarter for the Boston real estate market.
 As units from the omnipresent Millennium Tower continue to fly off the shelf, it’s setting the pace for some remarkable real estate sales in and around Boston’s metro area.

 Demetrios had a blast recording the Real Estate Radio show with Rick Scherer and Ali Alavi!
 View the video here!

 Boston condo prices have been fast on the rise in some of the city’s gentrifying neighborhoods.
 Many neighborhoods have seen gains in the double digits over the past year, and they’re showing no signs of letting up.
-The price increase is attributed to many of the newer luxury condo buildings breaking ground in and around
+We attribute the price increase to many of the newer luxury condo buildings breaking ground in and around […]

 The Boston condo market has been blazing hot, and it’s showing no signs of letting up.
-In a new report by one of Boston’s top agencies, it is reported that the average condo sales price has gone up by almost 9% since this time last year, or about $100,000.
+In a new report by one of Boston’s top agencies, they report that the average condo sales price has gone up by almost 9% since this time last year, or about $100,000.